jikoriko/Genus/README.md

 2d MMO Engine WIP

  Programed using C# and Visual Studio, OpenGL rendering using OpenTK and the game editor uses WinForms.
- Project configured against .net 4.7, when built all build files go to a root folder called 'GenusBuild'.
+ Project currently configured against .net 4.5, when built all build files go to a root folder called 'GenusBuild'.

  1: build all 4 projects: